 It is relatively straight forward to backup and restore MailEnable.
 When using the default configuration storage method (i.e. not using a database for configuration) you can simply backup everything under the "Mail Enable" directory to an alternate location (by default this will be found in your servers "Program Files (x86)" path).
 If MailEnable uses flat text files for configuration and email data and therefore all messages and configuration are simple to backup.

 There are three main areas where MailEnable stores configuration and user data.
 You can use the MEBackup utility supplied by MailEnable or your own third party application to backup the three items.
 The MEBackup utility is only recommended for small data stores or when you are making a quick local backup of the configuration information, as it just copies files.

 When using a third party application or manually backing up, the following three items are necessary for a complete backup and restoration of the MailEnable email platform.

-The registry hosts server specific information (like connector settings, etc).
-To do this, use the registry editor (REGEDIT) to export the:
+The Windows registry contains server specific configuration information.
+To back up this, use the Windows registry editor (regedit.exe) to export the following registry branch:

 More information on how to use the registry editor is available from Microsoft's web site.
 To recover the backup, stop all services, replace the directory tree from the backup and then import the saved registry file into the registry.